talkjs/tutorials/how-to-create-a-team-chat/how-to-create-a-team-chat.md

 ## Add the session component and sync user data

+Next, we'll set up our TalkJS [session](https://talkjs.com/docs/Reference/Concepts/Sessions/).
+The session takes an app ID and a user to log in as.

-Next, import the TalkJS [`Session` component](https://github.com/talkjs/talkjs-react#1-create-a-session) and add it to your app.
+To do this, import the TalkJS [`Session` component](https://github.com/talkjs/talkjs-react#1-create-a-session) and add it to your app.
 In our example, we'll import the `Session` component at the top level of our app, and put the rest of the team chat code inside it as a child component, so that the whole team chat app has access to the session:

 ```jsx
 import { useCallback } from "react";